Pennsylvania Dutch: Society

-Pennsylvania Dutch culture is still prevalent in some parts of Pennsylvania today.
-The Pennsylvania Dutch today speak English, though some still speak the Pennsylvania Dutch language among themselves.
+Today Pennsylvania Dutch culture is still prevalent in some parts of Pennsylvania.
+The Pennsylvania Dutch speak English, with some being bilingual in English and Pennsylvania Dutch.
 They share cultural similarities with the Mennonites in the same area.
-Pennsylvania Dutch English retains some German grammar and literally translated vocabulary, some phrases include "outen or out'n the lights" (German: die Lichter ausmachen) meaning "turn off the lights", "it's gonna make wet" (German: es wird nass) meaning "its going to rain", and "its all" (German: es ist alle) meaning "its all gone".
-They also sometimes leave out the verb in phrases turning "the trash needs to go out" in to "the trash needs out" (German: der Abfall muss raus), in alignment with German grammar.
-The Pennsylvania Dutch have some foods that are uncommon outside of places where they live.
-Some of these include shoo-fly pie, funnel cake, pepper cabbage, filling and jello salads such as strawberry pretzel salad.
+Pennsylvania Dutch English retains some German grammar and literally translated vocabulary, some phrases include "outen or out'n the lights" (German: die Lichter ausmachen) meaning "turn off the lights", "it's gonna make wet" (German: es wird nass) meaning "it's going to rain", and "it's all" (German: es ist alle) meaning "it's all gone".
+They also sometimes leave out the verb in phrases turning "the trash needs to go out" into "the trash needs out" (German: der Abfall muss raus), in alignment with German grammar.